-A. Tribal Resolution - A resolution of the Indian Tribe(s) to be served by the project must accompany the application submission.
+- A. Tribal Resolution A resolution of the Indian Tribe served by the project must accompany the application submission.
 This can be attached to the electronic application.
-Applications by Tribal organizations will not require a specific Tribal resolution if

-- the current Tribal resolution(s) under which they operate would encompass the proposed grant activities. - B. Draft resolutions are acceptable in lieu of an official resolution.
-However, an official signed Tribal resolution must be received by the Division of Grants Management (DGM) prior to the beginning of the Objective Review.
-If an official signed resolution is not received by September 30, 2011, the application will be considered incomplete and deemed ineligible for any further review.
-Applicants submitting a tribal resolution after the initial application submission due date of September 15, 2011 are required to ensure the information was received by the IHS by obtaining documentation confirming delivery (i.e., FedEx tracking, postal return). - C. Documentation for Priority I Participation requires a copy of the Federal Register notice or letter from the Bureau of Indian Affairs verifying establishment of Federally-recognized Tribal status within the last five years.
-The date on the documentation must reflect that Federal recognition was received during or after March 2006. - D. Documentation for Priority II Participation requires a copy of the most current transmittal letter and Attachment A from the Department of Health and Human Services (HHS), Office of
+An Indian Tribe that is proposing a project affecting another Indian Tribe must include resolutions from all affected Tribes to be served.
+Applications by Tribal organizations will not require a specific Tribal resolution if the current Tribal resolution(s) under which they operate would encompass the proposed grant activities.
+Draft resolutions are acceptable in lieu of an official resolution.
+However, an official signed Tribal resolution must be received by the DGM prior to the beginning of the Objective Review.
+If an official signed resolution is not received by the Review Date listed under the Key Dates section on page one of this announcement, the application will be considered incomplete and ineligible. - B. Tribal organizations applying for technical assistance and/or training grants must submit documentation that the Tribal organization is applying upon the request of the Indian Tribe/Tribes it intends to serve. - C. Documentation for Priority I Participation requires a copy of the Federal Register notice or letter from the Bureau of Indian Affairs verifying establishment of Federally-recognized Tribal status within the last five years.
+The date on the documentation must reflect that Federal recognition was received during or after March 2008. - D. Documentation for Priority II Participation requires a copy of the most current transmittal letter and Attachment A from the Department of Health and

-Inspector General (OIG), National External Audit Review Center (NEAR).
+Human Services (HHS), Office of Inspector General (OIG), National External Audit Review Center (NEAR).
 See "FUNDING PRIORITIES" below for more information.
 If an applicant is unable to locate a copy of their most recent transmittal letter or needs assistance with audit issues, information or technical assistance may be obtained by contacting the IHS, Office of Finance and Accounting, Division of Audit at (301) 443-1270, or the NEAR help line at (800) 732-0679 or (816) 426-7720.
-The auditor may also have the information/documentation required.

-- E. Federally-recognized Indian Tribes or Tribally-sanctioned Tribal organizations not subject to Single Audit Act requirements must provide a financial statement identifying the Federal dollars in the footnotes.
+Federally-recognized Indian Tribes or Tribal organizations not subject to Single Audit Act requirements must provide a financial statement identifying the Federal dollars in the footnotes.
 The financial statement must also identify specific weaknesses/recommendations that will be addressed in the TMG proposal and that are related to 25 C.F.R.
-Part 900, Subpart F "Standards for Tribal and Tribal Organization Management Systems." - F. Documentation of Consortium Participation If an Indian Tribe submitting an application is a member of an eligible intertribal consortium, the Tribe must:
+Part 900, Subpart F - "Standards for Tribal and Tribal Organization Management Systems."

-- Identify the consortium. - Indicate if the consortium intends to submit a TMG application. - Demonstrate that the Tribe's application does not duplicate or overlap any objectives of the consortium's application. - Identify all of the consortium member Tribes. - Identify if any of the member Tribes intend to submit a TMG application of their own. - Demonstrate that the consortium's application does not duplicate or overlap any objectives of the other consortium members who may be submitting their own TMG application.
+- E. Documentation of Consortium Participation If an Indian Tribe submitting an application is a member of an eligible intertribal consortium, the Tribe must: - Identify the consortium. - Indicate if the consortium intends to submit a TMG application. - Demonstrate that the Tribe's application does not duplicate or overlap any objectives of the consortium's application. - Identify all of the consortium member Tribes. - Identify if any of the member Tribes intend to submit a TMG application of their own. - Demonstrate that the consortium's application does not duplicate or overlap any objectives of the other consortium members who may be submitting their own TMG application.